food-drink

 Las Merchanas is as traditional as it gets in Málaga, and not just in the food.
 Everywhere you look you'll find religious memorabilia covering every inch of the walls.

 The tapas are classic Andalusian: hearty, fried, and generously portioned.
 Expect dishes like berenjenas con miel (fried eggplant with molasses) and flamenquines the size of your forearm.
+If you want to know more about these dishes, our traditional food in Málaga guide breaks them all down.

 Prices hover around €2.50 to €4 per tapa.
 Beer is poured by the mini-pitcher (literally jars the size of your head).